 - Add fresh dill or parsley and serve hot.

 - Keep onion whole and don’t trim off “the hairy end”.
 It will be easy to discard.
 Treat half of large onion the same way.

 - Adding celery almost ruined this soup for me, personally.
 Its flavour was way too strong and texture mushy.

 - If you add boiling water in the beginning, Instant Pot will take less time to come to pressure.

-- Add frozen vegetables like peas and corn to bulk up the soup.
-After it is cooked.
+- Add frozen vegetables like peas and corn to bulk up the soup after cooking.

 Can I Freeze Leftovers?

 Yes but only without the noodles.
-Set aside the amount of soup you plan on freezing before you add the noodles.
+Set aside the amount of soup you plan on freezing before you add pasta.